infinitered/ignite-cookbook/docs/recipes/StayingWithExpo.md

 npm install -g eas-cli
 ```

-*Optional*: You can use EAS builds for free, however there is a queue time to wait for your build.
-It is possible to [build locally](https://docs.expo.dev/build-reference/local-builds/), however you'll need a couple of other dependencies installed for proper iOS and Android builds (if you can already build iOS/Android natively, you're probably good to go!)
+_Optional_: You can use EAS builds for free, however there is a queue time to wait for your build.
+It is possible to [build locally](https://docs.expo.dev/build-reference/local-builds/), you'll need a couple of other dependencies installed for proper iOS and Android builds (if you can already build iOS/Android natively, you're probably good to go!)

 <details>
 <summary><strong>iOS</strong></summary>